FDA authorizes Pfizer-BioNTech coronavirus vaccine booster for older Americans and those at high risk of illness

 The FDA, in issuing the emergency clearance, took an approach similar to what was recommended Friday by the agency’s outside panel of vaccine experts.
 But the agency interpreted the advisory panel’s guidance broadly to cover a larger swath of people.

-“The FDA considered the committee’s input and conducted its own thorough review of the submitted data to reach today’s decision,“ Peter Marks, director of FDA’s Center for Biologics Evaluation and Research, said in a statement.
+“The FDA considered the committee’s input and conducted its own thorough review of the submitted data to reach today’s decision,” Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said in a statement.
 “We will continue to analyze data submitted to the FDA pertaining to the use of booster doses of COVID-19 vaccines and we will make further decisions as appropriate based on the data.”

 The FDA action is not the final step before the booster is made available.
 The Centers for Disease Control and Prevention and its advisers still must recommend in detail who should receive the shots.

 “Today’s action demonstrates that science and the currently available data continue to guide the FDA’s decision-making for covid-19 vaccines during this pandemic,” acting FDA commissioner Janet Woodcock said in a statement.

-“After considering the totality of the available scientific evidence and the deliberations of our advisory committee of independent, external experts, the FDA amended the [emergency use authorization] for the Pfizer-BioNTech COVID-19 Vaccine to allow for a booster dose in certain populations such as health care workers, teachers and day care staff, grocery workers and those in homeless shelters or prisons, among others.”
+“After considering the totality of the available scientific evidence and the deliberations of our advisory committee of independent, external experts, the FDA amended the [emergency use authorization] for the Pfizer-BioNTech COVID-19 Vaccine to allow for a booster dose in certain populations such as health care workers, teachers and day care staff, grocery workers and those in homeless shelters or prisons, among others,” Woodcock said.

 The CDC’s Advisory Committee on Immunization Practices met Wednesday to hear data about the safety and effectiveness of a Pfizer-BioNTech booster, and it is expected to make a recommendation for its use when the committee meets Thursday.
 The decision will hinge in large part on which groups the advisers believe are most at risk of becoming seriously ill from covid-19, the illness caused by the coronavirus.

 The recommendation from the CDC advisory committee will almost certainly receive a quick endorsement from agency Director Rochelle Walensky.
-The shots are expected to be available as soon as this week at pharmacies and some doctors’ offices.
+The shots are expected to be available as soon as this week at pharmacies and some doctor’s offices.

 The FDA decision Wednesday will help frame the recommendation by the CDC advisory panel on who should get the boosters.
 The challenge for the CDC advisers “is to make a recommendation that is appropriate from the public health perspective and easy to communicate,” said William Schaffner, an infectious-disease professor at Vanderbilt University School of Medicine and a liaison member of the vaccine advisory panel.